shlomi-noach/awesome-mysql/README.md

 *Toolkits, general purpose scripts*

 - [Percona Toolkit](http://www.percona.com/software/percona-toolkit) - a collection of advanced command-line tools to perform a variety of MySQL server and system tasks that are too difficult or complex to perform manually.
+- [UnDROP](https://twindb.com/undrop-tool-for-innodb/) - a tool to recover data from dropped or corrupted InnoDB tables.

 # Resources